ravina029/CustomerChurnPrediction/README.md

 - Identifying high-value customers who are at risk of churn and prioritizing retention efforts accordingly.

-# Screenshots of the App
+# Screenshots of the Flask Webb App
-(These are of the model trained on data without the info of Gender and Geography.
-Soon will update with new data including information of Gender and Geography.)

 ![Application Output](home.png)